stefbekir/bioc8145/Zang_Week3/Assignment3_ChIPseq.md

 MEME suite for ChIP-seq analysis can be accessed at[http://meme-suite.org/tools/meme-chip](http://meme-suite.org/tools/meme-chip)

-5. (Bonus 1) Can you quantify the genome-wide distribution of the identified peaks? i.e., how many peaks are located in gene promoter regions, say, \&lt; 3kb from any transcription start site (TSS)?
+5. (Bonus 1) Can you quantify the genome-wide distribution of the identified peaks? i.e., how many peaks are located in gene promoter regions, say, <=3kb from any transcription start site (TSS)?
 How many peaks are located in intronic regions or intergenic regions?
 Based on the observation, do you think AR is a promoter-binding factor or a distal enhancer-binding factor? (+20 pts)

 Hint: You can use an R-package called ChIPseeker [https://www.bioconductor.org/packages/release/bioc/vignettes/ChIPseeker/inst/doc/ChIPseeker.html](https://www.bioconductor.org/packages/release/bioc/vignettes/ChIPseeker/inst/doc/ChIPseeker.html)